-The levels of employment within Essex have seen an increase of 4% since 2013, remaining consistently around 78% for the last few years.
+There has been a significant drop in the employment levels in Essex in the last year, 172,700 employed and 15,800 selfemployed.
+The Essex data is telling us that the rate is lower than pre-pandemic levels.
+It is important to carefully monitor this data so we can understand why the drop has occurred.
+A further review of the data will take place once the full year data set is released, and the overall adjustment will consider seasonal work etc. The levels of employment within Essex have seen an increase of 4% since 2013, remaining consistently around 78% for the last few years.
 Since 2013, Essex has consistently had a higher than national level of employment.
-The national average is currently 75% and Essex is 78%.
+The national average is currently 75% and Essex is 77%.

-Fig 7: Employment Rate & Employment Level Essex & England.
-Source: Annual population survey ONS Dec 22.
+Fig 7: Employment Rate and Employment Level for Essex & England.
+Source: Annual Population Survey ONS Nov 23.
+Please note that 2023 figures are until June 2023 only.